bitcoin-sv/go-sdk/README.md

-# BSV TEMPLATE

-BSV BLOCKCHAIN | Template repository for open-source projects
+# BSV BLOCKCHAIN | Standard Development Kit for Go

-Update this README with information about the project.
+Welcome to the BSV Blockchain Libraries Project, the comprehensive Go SDK designed to provide an updated and unified layer for developing scalable applications on the BSV Blockchain.
+This SDK addresses the limitations of previous tools by offering a fresh, peer-to-peer approach, adhering to SPV, and ensuring privacy and scalability.

 ## Table of Contents